xlnfinance/xln/wiki/9_receive_and_pay.md

 # Receive and Send API of Fairlayer

-Fairlayer was engineered to be easy to integrate.
-It's just one pulling HTTP request to get newly received unprocessed payments and one request to send one.
+Fairlayer was engineered to be ridiculously easy to integrate.
+It's just one repeating pulling HTTP request to get newly received unprocessed payments and one request to make a payment.

 It seamlessly implements both onchain (direct rebalance of insurance from you@hub to receiver@hub channel) and offchain (through payment channels not touching onchain layer) transfers, depending on the amount and how busy the network is.